 What’s the attire for the conference?

-Attire that is considered business casual may be worn throughout the conference.
+Business casual attire may be worn throughout the conference.
 Friday’s Gala Evening is business, cocktail, or black-tie.
 Please wear walking shoes while on tours.
 Keep in mind that the temperature may vary between meeting rooms and from one venue to another.

 What are the locations of the places I need to go to?

-A map of Downtown Houston highlighting the locations of the hotel, Conference Center, and various events can be viewed or downloaded from our Hotel Information page.
+A map of Downtown Dallas highlighting the locations of the hotels, Conference Center, and various events can be viewed or downloaded from our Hotel Information page.

 Now the most important question of all: Where can I get coffee during the conference?